fireproof-storage/fireproof/packages/react/README.md

 }
 ```

-Note there are no protections against you running the same setup over and over again, so you probably want to put some logic in there to do the right thing.
+If you are running the same setup across multiple users installations, you probably want to use deterministic randomness to generate the same data on each run, so people can sync together.
 Here is an example of generating deterministic fixtures, using `mulberry32` for deterministic randomness so re-runs give the same CID, avoiding unnecessary bloat at development time, taken from the TodoMVC demo app.

 ```js
 function mulberry32(a) {